-How can I approach the subject of counseling with my brother or sister?
+How can I approach the subject of counseling with my brothers or sisters?

 Let them know that you care about them and are genuinely concerned about their well-being.
 Try approaching them in a non-judgmental way and you will increase the chances of them being open to what you have to say.